It’s an exciting time for children’s social work in South Gloucestershire.

 The council is investing significantly in its social workers to fulfil its number one priority – creating the best start in life for children and young people.

 It is creating new social work posts to reduce caseloads, providing greater access to flexible working, rolling out training in systemic practice and planning to introduce clinical supervision, to enhance staff wellbeing and support creative practice.

 On top of this, it has just introduced an annual £3,000 retention payment for its children’s social workers with two years’ service in an eligible post, inclusive of any period on the assessed and supported year in employment (ASYE) programme.

-Councillors have already signed off on an additional £1.3m for children’s services for the rest of the financial year, with plans to provide an additional £10m over the next four years.
+Councillors signed off an additional £1.3m for children’s services for measures to be implemented straight away, and have agreed to invest a further £15m over the next four years.

 “We need to show the ambition we have for our young people, and we need to invest in the things which will allow our staff to make the biggest difference to children and young people,” says Chris Sivers, director of children, adults and health at the authority.

 However, this investment is building on an already strong culture of support for social workers at the council.